machado000/sqlalchemy-psql-upsert/README.md

 - **Worker count**: Use 2-4 workers per CPU core, but test with your specific workload
 - **Memory monitoring**: Monitor memory usage with large datasets
 - **Index considerations**: Ensure proper indexing on conflict columns for optimal performance
+- **Error handling**: Wrap upsert operations in try-catch blocks as any chunk failure will raise an exception

 ## � Testing